aosabook/500lines/modeller/chapter.md

 (towards or away from the camera).
 The `Interaction` class stores the current scene translation and modifies it with the `translate` function.
 The viewer retrieves the `Interaction` camera location during rendering to use in a `glTranslated` call.

-XXX STOPPED HERE

 #### Selecting Scene Objects
 Now that the user can move and rotate the entire scene to get the perspective they want, the next step is to allow the user to modify and manipulate the objects that make up the scene.

-In order for the user to manipulate objects in the scene, they will first need to be able to select items.
+In order for the user to manipulate objects in the scene, they need to be able to select items.

 To select an item, we use the current projection matrix to generate a ray that represents the mouse click, as if the mouse pointer shoots a ray into the scene.
 The selected node is the closest node to the camera with which the ray intersects.
-Thus the problem of picking reduced to the problem of finding intersections between a ray and Nodes in the scene.
-So the question is: How do we tell if the ray hits a Node?
+Thus the problem of picking reduced to the problem of finding intersections between a ray and nodes in the scene.
+So the question is: How do we tell if the ray hits a node?

 Calculating exactly whether a ray intersects with a node is a challenging problem in terms of both complexity of code and of performance.
-We would need to write a ray-object intersection check for each type of Primitive.
+We would need to write a ray-object intersection check for each type of primitive.
 For scene nodes with complex mesh geometries with many faces, calculating exact ray-object intersection would require testing the ray against each face and would be computationally expensive.

-For the purposes if keeping the code compact and performance reasonable, we use a simple, fast approximation for the ray-object intersection test.
+For the purposes of keeping the code compact and performance reasonable, we use a simple, fast approximation for the ray-object intersection test.
-In our implementation, each node stores an Axis-Aligned Bounding Box (AABB) which is an approximation of the space it occupies.
+In our implementation, each node stores an axis-aligned bounding box (AABB), which is an approximation of the space it occupies.
-To test whether a ray intersects with a Node, we test whether the ray intersects with the Node's AABB.
-This implementation means that all Nodes share the same code for intersection tests, and it means that the performance cost is constant and small for all Node types.
+To test whether a ray intersects with a node, we test whether the ray intersects with the node's AABB.
+This implementation means that all nodes share the same code for intersection tests, and it means that the performance cost is constant and small for all node types.

 `````````````````````````````````````````` {.python}
     # class Viewer